LeandroBoog/stud-ip-extension/README.md

 ## Usage
 Click on the file you want to download
 Strg + Shift + Y to open up a new tab with the pdf
-Alternativly you can click on the button with a 0 to achieve the same

 ## Configuration
 Open the manifest.json, under "suggested_key" change to whatever you like